- What is cybersecurity?

 What is cybersecurity insurance?

-All organizations face uncertainty or risk, and it is a risk manager’s job to guide the C-suite toward the most appropriate options for each identified hazard.
+All organizations face uncertainty or risk, and a risk manager’s job is to guide the C-suite toward the most appropriate options for each identified hazard.

 There are four basic strategies or tools for mitigating risk, and insurance is one of them.

-Assume and accept: To assume and accept risk can be an intended strategy or the result of making no decision at all.
-If the threat is minor and the consequences relatively insignificant, an organization may decide that the cost of other mitigation strategies is prohibitive, so they just accept the risk.
+Assume and accept: To assume and accept risk can be an intended strategy or the result of not deciding at all.
+If the threat is minor and the consequences relatively insignificant, an organization may decide that the cost of other mitigation strategies is prohibitive, so it just accepts the risk.

 Avoid: To avoid cyber risk, organizations may decide to sidestep or cease certain risky activities.
 If, for example, a company identifies that they are at risk by allowing their employees to connect personal devices to the corporate network, they may enforce policies that prevent that activity, thus avoiding the risk.